vtempest/grab-api.js/docs-config/docs/lib/grab-api.md

 </td>
 <td>

-Pre-initialized object to set the response in. isLoading and error are also set on this object.
+Pre-initialized object which becomes response JSON, no need for `.data`. isLoading and error may also be set on this object.
+May omit and use return if load status is not needed.

 </td>
 </tr>